Rules of Conduct

 Westerly Library and Wilcox Park Rules of Conduct

-We want all users to enjoy the library and park.
-As such, it is the policy of the Westerly Library and Wilcox Park to provide an environment that is conducive to the intended use of the library and park by all members of the public.
+Every person is entitled to enjoy Westerly Library and Wilcox Park.
+We aim to provide an environment that is conducive to the intended use of the Library and Park by all members of the public.
 Patrons are expected to observe the rights of other patrons and staff members.
-As such, Westerly Library and Wilcox Park adopted the following policy regarding conduct.
+We ask that all patrons, visitors, volunteers, and staff respect the building, park, and its contents and to respect others by maintaining appropriate public behavior.
+Please remember:

 • Should a patron’s odor, either from their body, clothes, or personal belongings so strongly impair another’s ability to use the library and/or park, they may be asked to leave.